bentoml/BentoML/docs/source/concepts.rst

-Each BentoService class can contain multiple ML models through the :code:`@bentoml.artifact` decorator.
+Each BentoService class can contain multiple ML models through the :code:`@bentoml.artifacts` decorator.
 And multiple inference APIs can be defined for client to access this service.
 Each inference API requires a input type specified via an :code:`InputAdapter` instance, which defines the expected input data type and data format of this API.
 BentoML provides API input adapters that covers most model serving